 IRT provides Mobile Device Management (MDM) to users of smartphones and other internet-ready mobile devices.
 MDM configures your phone or tablet with the proper security settings, so that if your device is approved, you can use Stanford email and VPN settings.

-Currently MDM is only available for Apple devices and some Android devices, so on our MDM page we outline which devices are approved for which levels of sensitive information, and how best to secure your device.
+Currently MDM is only available for Apple devices and some Android devices, so the University outlines which devices are approved for which levels of sensitive information, and how best to secure your device.
 Visit the UIT page on MDM for more info.

 Stanford Medicine Box

 Stanford Medicine has collaborated with Box.com to provide enterprise document management and collaboration in an environment that meets Stanford security requirements.
 Box is an easy-to-use platform that you can log into with your Stanford credentials.
 (It is NOT approved for High Risk information.)
 Box supports creation, management, and collaboration for documents that have been written in common desktop tools (like Microsoft Word and Excel).

 If you have a SUnet ID, you can log in now to set up your account.
-Visit the page on Stanford Medicine Box for more info.
+Visit the SoM page on Stanford Medicine Box for more.